andresantarosa/Outboxer/README.md

 * Register your custom broker communication class on DI container using `services.AddScoped<IBrokerPublisher, MyBrokerImplementation>()`.
 You can use AddSingleton as well.

-* To publish a message inject the interface `IPublisher` and use the `Publish` method like this `await _publisher.Publish(new Entry("studentsQueue", student));`.
+* To publish a message inject the interface `IPublisher` and use the `Publish` method like this `await _publisher.Publish(new Entry("studentsQueue", messageContent));`.
 The content will just be added to outbox and enqueued on your broker if the database commit runs fine.

 ***If the BackgroundWorker that sends the messages gets restarted it will re-enqueue ALL the messages with ENQUEUED status at the outbox table.
 This normaly just occurs when the app gets restarted, yet it is a good idea to implement idempotency at your consumers.***